Close Gaps in Your Recruitment Process to Improve Recruitment ROI, Hire Faster, and Increase Patient Access to Care

 Making timely hiring decisions and quick communication keeps your candidates engaged and interested.
 Additionally, making the right offer can be a make or break part of the hiring process.
 It’s important to understand what your candidate values and what they expect from their employer.
 Offering more time off or a flexible schedule might be more effective than offering more money.

 Employee buy-in is an often overlooked part of the hiring process.
 When your employees show off your organizational culture and values naturally, they become effective members of the recruitment team.
 By including employees that embody your organization you make it easier for your candidates to see how they might fit.
-A bonus to including your employees in the process – they’ll be faster at integrating the new employee into the team if they are already familiar with each other.
+A bonus to including your employees in the process – they’ll be faster at integrating the new employee into the team.

 The Impact of a Physician Recruitment Partner on Your ROI

 Do you have the staff to meet your current recruitment needs?
 The typical size of an in-house team for organizations with over 50 searches has grown from two to five staff members including support staff roles.
-Do you have the tools you need to reach candidates?
+Do you have the digital sourcing tools you need to reach candidates?
 Doctors prefer to be contacted about job opportunities by email.4 Additionally, 89% of physicians are not actively looking for new opportunities.
-If you don’t currently have the tools or budget to reach this audience, you’ll want to partner with someone that does.
-A reputable physician recruitment firm should have a good applicant tracking systems/CRM, email marketing platform, access to high-quality job boards, and have experience with online sourcing and advertising.
+If you don’t currently have the recruitment technology or budget to reach this audience, you’ll want to partner with someone that does.
+A reputable physician recruitment firm should have a good applicant tracking systems/CRM, email marketing platform, opt-in database of physicians, access to high-quality job boards, and have experience with online sourcing and advertising.